nitish7562/Docker/Nitish_Docker.md

 ***types of Registries.***
 * Public Registry: It can be accessed by anyone and anywhere.
-* Private Registry: It is used to share the image with the interpries.
+* Private Registry: It is used to share the image with the enterprise.

 ## Installation of Docker